superpowr/onboarding-comments/README.md

-####You comments application should have the following architectural features:
+####Your comments application should have the following architectural features:

 1. A front-end application written in **React**(w.Redux).
 2. Application server written using **Node**(w.Express).